coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Displaying information about notations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. opt:: Printing Notations
+.. flag:: Printing Notations

-   To deactivate the printing of all notations, use the command
-   ``Unset Printing Notations``.
-To reactivate it, use the command
-   ``Set Printing Notations``.

-   The default is to use notations for printing terms wherever possible.
+   Controls whether to use notations for printing terms wherever possible.
+   Default is on.

 .. seealso::

-   :opt:`Printing All`
+   :flag:`Printing All`
       To disable other elements in addition to notations.

 .. _locating-notations: